 So hopefully this has given you a taste of all the fun things that open days offer!
 So now is your chance to get out there and try them out.
 Here's a list of all the open days coming up in Scotland so you can head along to any that you fancy!
 You might find that your school won't allow you to have time off for open days in S5, BUT there are loads of universities that offer open days on Saturdays now so you have no excuses!

 It's useful to keep in mind that lots of colleges have open days now too, so keep an eye out for any chances to visit those you're interested in.

 Key things to remember:

 1. Open days are open to anyone to attend!
 Just remember to register on the university/college website before you go (if needed).

 2. Ask lots of questions!
-Don't be shy about getting stuck in and getting answers for all those burning questions you've always had.
+Don't be shy about getting stuck in and getting answers.
+That's the point!